Yuhong11111/Rosa-Traffic---Take-Home-Assignment---TSA/README.md

 4. Passes it through validation
 5. The backend executes the filter and returns formatted results

-This fully exercises the NL → JSON → validation → execution pipeline while remaining fully offline.
+This fully exercises the LLM → JSON → validation → execution pipeline.

 ---